haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-# From BPRE0, 160A84:
+# From BPRE0, 16060E:
-trainerbattle 00 EDMOND 0 <173308> <17332B>
+trainerbattle 00 JOSH 0 <17281D> <172844>
 {
-Hey, matey!

-Let's do a little jig!
+Did you come to explore the cave,
+too?
 }
 {
-You're impressive!
+Losing stinks!
+It's so uncool.
 }
 ```

 trainerbattle 1 `trainer` `arg` `start` `playerwin` `winscript`

-*  `trainer` from data.trainers.stats
+*  `trainer` is from data.trainers.stats

 *  `arg` is a number.